nolleh/resumii/README.md

 ## Reliable

-resumii code is maintained as open source. you can read / contribute the code,
+Resumii code is maintained as open source.
+You can read / contribute the code,
 and you can see that it doesn't save your information.

 ## example